alisabetx/blog/README.md

 ## Contact

 I'd love to hear your feedback and thoughts about my blog.
-You can reach me via email at hialisabet[@]gmail.com or connect with me on [Twitter](https://twitter.com/hialisabet).
+You can reach me via email at <hialisabet[@]gmail.com>.

 Thank you for visiting my blog repository!